maratai/craftery/sff.md

   - *Tripoint*.
 - C. J. Cherryh. *Rider at the Gate* and *Cloud's Rider*.
 Finisterre series.
 Both alien science fiction *and* a send-up of the Magical Horse Companion fantasy trope.
 - Wesley Chu. *The Lives of Tao*.
+- Marvin Kaye and Parke Godwin. *The Masters of Solitude*.

 # Space Opera
 - Iain M. Banks. *Use of Weapons*.
 The Culture (series).
 I haven't read this yet.
 (In fact, the only Culture novels I've read are *The Player of Games* and *Surface Detail*.)